| | Modern Societies as Knowledge Societies:

 transformation of modern society into knowledge societies for health

+and healthcare are explored.
 El tema de mi presentación es: sociedades modernas como sociedades

 de conocimientos: consecuencias para la salud e higiene pública.